opensmartkitchen/MachineLearning/Fruit/FruitNotes.md

 ## Get Started

 Download the Fruits360 dataset.
-We used [github](https://github.com "github hover text") version, but will eventually update to the latest.
+We used version Version 44 of 60, but we will eventually update to the latest version of the dataset which can be found [here](https://www.kaggle.com/moltean/fruits).
+Put the folder named fruits-360 inside the folder fruits-360.

 Tensorflow 2 was used, but due to stability issues, we disabled the 2.0 behavior.

 ```python